Brothers Keepers (gang): Conflicts with other gangs

 On February 8, 2022, Brothers Keepers member Juvraj Singh Jabal, 24, and a woman in the car with him, later identified as Jasmine Lindstrom, 20, were shot.
 Juvraj succumbed to his injuries on February 10, while Lindstrom survived.
 His murder was suspected retaliation for the killing of United Nations gang member Jimi "Slice" Sandhu, who was shot at a villa in Phuket, Thailand, days earlier.
 Almost two years later, in January 2024, Jabal's alleged killer, Yusuf Kontos,24, of Ontario, was arrested.
 Former Canadian army corporal Matthew Dupre would be extradited to Thailand and convicted for the killing of Sandhu in 2024.

 Meninder Dhaliwal was shot dead alongside Satindera Gill, who was identified as Meninder's friend who was not involved in the gangster lifestyle, according to authorities.
 Both were ambushed and shot dead in Whistler in July 2022.
 A week before the murder of Meninder Dhaliwal and his friend Satindera Gill on July 14, the body of longtime UN gangster Christopher Irwin was found in Burnaby.
 He had been targeted twice in previous months but survived both attempts on his life.
 Police believed the Brothers Keepers gang had targeted him.
 Meninder Dhaliwal was the second main suspect, along with Jaskeert Kalkat as the men who murdered Karman Grewal, according to police sources.
 Meninder's alleged killers, Gursimran Sahota and Tanvir Khak, were apprehended by the RCMP within a couple of hours.
 One of them, Gursimran Sahota, had close ties to Karman.
 Both Sahota and Tanvir Khak are alleged UN members.
-On July 30, 2022, at approximately 2:45 p.m., a targeted shooting occurred at South Surrey Athletic Park in Surrey, British Columbia.
-One of the victims was identified as 26-year-old UN gangster Harbir Singh Khosa, who was a longtime associate of UN gangsters Shakiel Basra and Amarpreet Samra.
-While Khosa would survive, his younger UN affiliates, 19-year-old Jordan Krishna and 20-year-old Robeen Soreni, would succumb to their injuries.
-On August 5, 2022, IHIT arrested 25-year-old Surrey resident Bryce Dallas Campbell in connection with the homicides.
-Police alleged that he had been a hired gun and that this triple shooting was retribution for the days earlier killing of Meninder Dhaliwal.